by Stephen Rice | Mar 17, 2016 | blog

 The overarching theme is the importance of Core Values.
 As important as a good business plan is to a company, the great and enduring companies have both a good plan and a clearly enunciated set of Core Values that guide how they work on the plan every day.

-We need as a Society a well-thought-out charlie 2band clearly enunciated set of Core
+We need as a Society a well-thought-out and clearly enunciated set of Core

 Values that guide us.
 Make no mistake about it, when the time comes to explore incentives beyond pure altruism there will be harsh and loud critics; some with absolute religious zeal.
 We cannot be defensive.
 We must be prepared and armed with our own set of Core Values to gain the ethical high ground.
 So I tell you today that I will make the discussion and promulgation of ASTS Core Values a priority for the remainder of my presidency, for they will be the fuel, the glue and the armor needed to make our Strategic Plan successful.